MelaHub/calcifer/README.md

 # calcifer

-A Python tool to fetch stats across all repos within an org.
+A Python tool to fetch stats across all repos within an org, Jira boards and Auth0 logs.

                                        /
                                      */     ,